PoisotLab/PLMT/README.md

 This template is a way to make writing academic papers using `pandoc` and `markdown` simple.

+To compile in draft mode, use `make`; to compile in preprint mode, use `make TYPE=preprint`.
+That's it.

 ## What do you get?

 - `critic.sh` -- a shell script that will transform *CriticMarkup* into the commands used by LaTeX `trackchanges.sty`